 Access to third-party technology to achieve CIMMYT’s mission

-When CIMMYT access to third-party proprietary technology, in some cases, it is required to agree on restricting the global accessibility of the products/services resulting from the use of such Intellectual Assets for commercialization, research, and development (RUAs).
+When CIMMYT accesses third-party proprietary technology, in some cases it is required to agree to restrict the global accessibility of the products/services resulting from the use of such Intellectual Assets for commercialization, research, and development (RUAs).
+For example, CIMMYT entered into a RUA for the WEMA project and reported it in its Intellectual Assets report.
 CIMMYT usually enters into these type of agreements (that do not combine a broader ability to disseminate results, by creating synergies through market segmentation), to test technologies for which there is no certainty yet of whether or not they can be successfully integrated into further research activities.
 Therefore, CIMMYT needs to assess the suitability of the technology before investing substantial resources or developing a plan for dissemination of potentially resulting Intellectual Assets.

 In those cases, because the license to access those Intellectual Assets are normally granted free of charge and the tests conducted are limited to their potential to be successfully integrated into a project, CIMMYT usually agrees with the partner to provide the results of the evaluation in exchange of being able to publish those results in aggregate.
 This scheme allows CIMMYT to disseminate the lessons learned during that testing, that could be useful with any similar technology, at no cost, in exchange of providing data to the partner that could serve them for the improvement of their technology.